-Weighting Threshold at 25% On-target 50% vesting Maximum 100% vesting Underlying PBT 40% £63.65m £67.0m £68.67m NCF (Cumulative) 40% £125m £150m £182m TSR v FTSE 250 (excluding Investment Trusts) 20% Median Upper quartile
+Weighting Threshold at 25% On-target 50% vesting Maximum 100% vesting Underlying PBT 40% £63.65m £67.0m £68.67m NCF (Cumulative) 40% £125m £150m £182m TSR v FTSE 250 (excluding Investment Trusts) 20% Median - Upper quartile caused by tax losses to be carried forward in future financial periods.

-The Committee has decided to replace underlying EPS with underlying PBT for the 2021/22 LTIP.
-A pre-tax measure is considered to be a more appropriate measure of profitability for Marston's as this mitigates the risk of EPS volatility caused by tax losses to be carried forward in future financial periods.
 This is also considered to be a more relevant metric taking into account the extended participation in the LTIP given the better line of sight for participants.
 As noted above, in order to ensure that performance is assessed on a like-for-like basis the Committee retains the flexibility to adjust the cumulative NCF targets (up or down) in the event that the contingent payment from Carlsberg UK is materially different to the amount assumed in the 5-year plan.